ghostdevv/jellycommands/docs/guide/events/files.md

 [You can view a list of all the event options here](/api/events#options)

-## Run function
+## `Run`

+When an `event` is invoked, the event's `run` function is called.
+This is where your custom event logic lives.

-The run function will first return the context and then all the variables that event gives you.
-You can find what variables are given to you by that event on the [events section of the Client page](https://discord.js.org/#/docs/discord.js/main/class/Client).
+The first variable provided by an event's `run` function will always be [`context`](/guide/events/files.html#context).
+Additional, event-specific variables are listed on the [events section](https://discord.js.org/#/docs/discord.js/main/class/Client) of the `client` page.

-For example if we take the [`channelUpdate`](https://discord.js.org/#/docs/discord.js/main/class/Client?scrollTo=e-channelUpdate) event the docs tell us this information:
+For example, the [`channelUpdate`](https://discord.js.org/#/docs/discord.js/main/class/Client?scrollTo=e-channelUpdate) event docs show that `channelUpdate` provides the `oldChannel` and `newChannel` variables:

 ![channelUpdate docs page screenshot](/events-run.png)

-We can then create the following event handler:
+We can access these variables like so:

 ```js
 import { event } from 'jellycommands';